 - physical therapy

-As most elbow disorders are the result of overuse and injury, many can be prevented by:
+Most elbow disorders are the result of overuse and injury.
+You can prevent them by:

 - using a proper-sized grip on sports equipment